 You know, it's interesting.

-Got a whole different standard.
+He's got a whole different standard.

-Nondisclosure terms of what the amount is, but I know Lynn Wood, and I know it wasn't cheap.
+Non-disclosure in terms of what the amount is, but I know Lynn Wood, and I know it wasn't cheap.

-I'm pulling, I'm I'm actually acting now like the mob, but I'm telling you, I'm guessing.
+If I had to venture a total guess, I'm actually acting now like the mob, but I'm telling you, I'm guessing.

-I has to be over 100 million.
+It has to be over 100 million.

 Linda's shaking her head, right?

-Because they went on for days and days because nobody one time ever bothered to say, um, can we ask the kid what happened?
+Because they went on for days and days because nobody one time ever bothered to say, can we ask the kid what happened?

-The the black Hebrew Israelites that were that were calling Nicholas Sandman and his fellow schoolmates racist names, and then the tape emerged.
+Do we have any other eyewitnesses there besides the black Hebrew Israelites that were calling Nicholas Sandman and his fellow schoolmates racist names?

-Oh, Nicholas Sandman tells his fellow students calm down, don't react, don't respond.
+Oh, Nicholas Sandman tells his fellow students, calm down, don't react, don't respond.

 He didn't walk up to Nathan Phillips, just the opposite of what they were telling us.